 Rule 19A deals with summary hearings.
 The Tribunal or a Respondent may request a summary hearing where they are of the view that the facts alleged in the application, even if true, may not amount to discrimination under the Code.

 Frequently, the purpose of a summary hearing is to allow the Tribunal to assess the nature of the Applicant’s evidence in more detail.
-The Applicant is given an opportunity to describe the evidence he or she would present at a full hearing, and to explain how it establishes a link to a prohibited ground of discrimination.
+The Applicant is given an opportunity to describe the evidence they would present at a full hearing, and to explain how it establishes a link to a prohibited ground of discrimination.

 If, during the summary hearing procedure, an Applicant is able to provide further details in respect to his or her allegations of discrimination which were not apparent from the application, and that provide a theory that potentially shows a link between the events and the Applicant’s ground of discrimination (e.g. disability) then the application will not be dismissed but will continue through the Tribunal’s process.